Eek, You Reek!

 Jane Yolen lives in Massachusetts and has written more than 300 books across all genres and age ranges, including the Sydney Taylor Honor book Miriam at the River.
 She has been called the Hans Christian Andersen of America and the Aesop of the twentieth century.

 Author: Heidi E. Y. Stemple

-Heidi E. Y. Stemple lives and writes on a farm in Massachusetts.
+Heidi E. Y. Stemple is the author of more than thirty-five books and numerous short stories and poems, mostly for children.
+She lives and writes on a farm in Massachusetts.

 Illustrator: Eugenia Nobati

 Eugenia Nobati is an illustrator based in Buenos Aires, Argentina.